vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

     downgradeToSingleTemperature no;
 ```

-On top of the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <span style="color: #228B22">thermalRelaxationModels</span> subdictionary is augmented with vibrational-vibrational (V-V) and electron-vibrational (e-V) energy transfers.
+On top of the energy exchange processes described in [§2.1](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), the <span style="color: #228B22">thermalRelaxationModels</span> subdictionary is augmented with vibrational-vibrational (V—V) and electron-vibrational (e—V) energy transfers.

 ```c++
 thermalRelaxationModels